zchking/docs/pages/katalon-studio/docs/saucelabs-plugin.md

 ![](../../images/katalon-studio/docs/saucelabs-plugin/1-setting.png)

-### 2. Execute a test case with Sauce Labs profile:
+### 2. Execute a test case with Sauce Labs profile

 ![](../../images/katalon-studio/docs/saucelabs-plugin/2-execute-test-case.png)

-### 3. Execute a test suite with Sauce Labs profile:
+### 3. Execute a test suite with Sauce Labs profile

 ![](../../images/katalon-studio/docs/saucelabs-plugin/3-execute-test-suite.png)

-### 4. Execute a test suite collection with Sauce Labs profile:
+### 4. Execute a test suite collection with Sauce Labs profile

 ![](../../images/katalon-studio/docs/saucelabs-plugin/4-execute-test-suite.png)

 ![](../../images/katalon-studio/docs/saucelabs-plugin/5-environment.png)

-### 5. On Sauce Labs Dashboard, under Automated Tests tab the following result is displayed:
+### 5. On Sauce Labs Dashboard, under Automated Tests tab the following result is displayed

 ![](../../images/katalon-studio/docs/saucelabs-plugin/7-result.png)

 ![](../../images/katalon-studio/docs/saucelabs-plugin/6-result.png)

-## Sauce Labs for Mobile testing and Hybrid application testing:
+## Sauce Labs for Mobile testing and Hybrid application testing

 The plug-in provides you with an intuitive user interface to create Sauce Labs custom profiles for Web Testing.
 However you can still manually add properties that will make it possible for mobile and hybrid application testing.
 The generated custom profiles will be available under